 Use the concepts, theories, and methodologies in arts, humanities, natural and social sciences to examine natural phenomena or to evaluate human experiences.
+As demonstrated by the ability to:

 - Explain the concepts, theories, or methodologies. - Apply the concepts, theories, or methodologies. - Evaluate results.